alixiazul/SQL/README.md

-SQL actions by using MySQL.
+SQL queries by using MySQL.